ballerina-attic/gmail-spreadsheet-integration/README.md

-# Reading Google Sheet and Messaging with GMail
+# Google Sheets GMail Integration

 Google Sheets is an online spreadsheet that lets users to create and format spreadsheets and simultaneously work with other people.
 Gmail is a free, web-based e-mail service provided by Google.